mpvanderschelling/BMC-optimizer/README.md

 <b>Step 5)</b> Put a database excel file in the same folder <br>
 <b>Step 6)</b> Run the `model.py` python script: `python model.py`<br>

+> If you exit the Anaconda terminal and want to run the model again, you have to navigate to the folder again within Anaconda Prompt with `cd <path>`

 ## Database file

 You have to provide your own database file.
 The database file consists of some necessary input paramaeter columns.
 Each row contains a new sample.